 Ratinira1 Posted June 1 Posted June 1 @Nm088 for me "not cheked" is it always state.
 It doesnt mater if I just opened MO2 or pressed Fetch Updates there awlays been "not cheked".
 Is that a problem?

-Nm088 Posted Monday at 06:35 PM Author Posted Monday at 06:35 PM @Ratinira1 Thanks, this screenshot helps.
+Nm088 Posted June 1 Author Posted June 1 @Ratinira1 Thanks, this screenshot helps.
 I think the wording is confusing here.
 "Installed through LL Integration registry; not checked" means LL Integration remembers that this archive was already installed through the manager, so it suppresses the repeated Install/Reinstall state for that archive.
 It does not clearly tell us whether Fetch succeeded or failed, and that is probably something I need to improve in the UI.
 To test the update check itself, pick one row and press Fetch on that row.
 1. If it changes to OK / Update, the direct fetch worked and LL Integration could compare the versions.
 2. If it changes to Cache, direct fetch was blocked and you should use Cache.
 3. If the fetch works but the mod has no current version, or LL Integration cannot detect the version from the archive name, you may need to click Edit and set or fix the Current version and File pattern for that mod.
 4. If it stays exactly "Installed through registry; not checked", then the registry state may be hiding the useful fetch result, and I need to improve that wording and behaviour.
 Some LoversLab archives do not have clean version names, or the archive name is different from the mod page name..
 In those cases the tool cannot always guess the right version automatically.
 The Edit window is there so you can fix the metadata or pattern for that specific mod.
 For now, if you want to force a fresh test, you can use Install Registry and remove one entry, then try Fetch again on that row.
 The main goal of the tool was to speed up the LoversLab mod workflow: quickly open pages, check updates, download archives, install them, and edit metadata when needed.
 Another big issue I had with LoversLab mods is that it is easy to forget where an archive came from, especially when the archive name is unclear or different from the mod page name.
 So the tool also tries to keep the LoversLab link and metadata attached to the archive/mod, instead of relying only on memory or file names.
 Some labels are still based on how I debug/use the tool internally.
 They may be technically accurate, but not clear enough for users.
 I think (not checked) is one of those cases, so I will rework the wording for the UI to make it easier to understand.

-Celticwolf369 Posted Thursday at 08:38 PM Posted Thursday at 08:38 PM 5 minutes ago, Nm088 said: @Celticwolf369 If the detected file is from my official upload, it is very likely a false positive.
+Celticwolf369 Posted June 4 Posted June 4 5 minutes ago, Nm088 said: @Celticwolf369 If the detected file is from my official upload, it is very likely a false positive.
 LL Integration is open source, and the release is built from this repository.
 The tool also includes a native helper executable and browser/native messaging behavior, which can trigger Microsoft Defender cloud heuristics in experimental builds.
 That said, I still need the exact detected file/path to confirm it is my official build and not a modified/corrupted download.
 Please send the Windows Security detection details, especially the affected file path.
 If it is my release file, I will submit it to Microsoft as a false positive.
 LL Integration is open source, so you can inspect the code and build it manually yourself if you prefer.
 The release includes a native helper executable and browser/native messaging behavior, so Microsoft Defender cloud heuristics may flag it in experimental builds.
 If the detection is on my official release file, it is very likely a false positive, but I still need the exact file/path from Windows Security to confirm what was flagged.
 The experimental build didn't got pushed yet, i have a main mod in build and it's my main focus : if you want it pushed for building the experimental build yourself (because you have a fetch problem), then i will push it.
 Ty for your feedback.
 Thnx for the quick reply!
 HYG: Detected: Trojan:Win32/Tecabans.STV!cl Removed This program is dangerous and executes commands from an attacker. file: C:\Users\ME(;P)\LL\LLIntegration-0.8.zip webfile:C:\Users\ME(;P)\LL\LLIntegration-0.8.zip|https://www.loverslab.com/files/file/48614-ll-integration/?do=download&r=2154536&confirm=1&t=1&csrfKey=203d23ff599fdab1db5c44ba497e6a4b|pid:28668,ProcessStart:134250762371934330 I hope this helps

-Celticwolf369 Posted Thursday at 08:41 PM Posted Thursday at 08:41 PM 2 minutes ago, Celticwolf369 said: Thnx for the quick reply!
+Celticwolf369 Posted June 4 Posted June 4 2 minutes ago, Celticwolf369 said: Thnx for the quick reply!
 HYG: Detected: Trojan:Win32/Tecabans.STV!cl Removed This program is dangerous and executes commands from an attacker. file: C:\Users\ME(;P)\LL\LLIntegration-0.8.zip webfile:C:\Users\ME(;P)\LL\LLIntegration-0.8.zip|https://www.loverslab.com/files/file/48614-ll-integration/?do=download&r=2154536&confirm=1&t=1&csrfKey=203d23ff599fdab1db5c44ba497e6a4b|pid:28668,ProcessStart:134250762371934330 I hope this helps I just D/L'd the LL-Integration-Experimental-Build.zip and did not get the error

-Nm088 Posted Thursday at 09:11 PM Author Posted Thursday at 09:11 PM @Celticwolf369 Thanks, that helps a lot.
+Nm088 Posted June 4 Author Posted June 4 @Celticwolf369 Thanks, that helps a lot.
 Since the detected file is the official `LLIntegration-0.8.zip` downloaded from my LoversLab page, this is very likely a Microsoft Defender false positive.
 The zip contains the native helper executable used for browser/native messaging, and that kind of behavior can trigger Defender cloud heuristics, especially on small/open-source tools that are not code-signed.
 I will submit the release zip to Microsoft as a false positive.
 For now, if you do not trust the binary release, the safest option is to wait, or inspect/build the project manually from source once I push the current version.
 Do not whitelist it unless you are comfortable with that.
 Small note: you may want to avoid posting full download URLs with csrfKey in public screenshots and posts if you can edit that and remove it for your security.
 It is probably expired or low risk, but better to avoid sharing session like tokens.
 I did a check on my side: PS C:\Users\myuser\Downloads> Get-FileHash "$env:USERPROFILE\Downloads\LLIntegration-0.8_LoversLab.zip" -Algorithm SHA256 Algorithm Hash Path --------- ---- ---- SHA256 E46E41A26308938E213FCD4E4A0DDF048DFDB716EBD30020F7E64B160FBC23ED C:\Users\nm088\Downloads\LLIn...
 PS C:\Users\myuser\Downloads> Get-FileHash "$env:USERPROFILE\Downloads\LLIntegration-0.8)_github.zip" -Algorithm SHA256 Algorithm Hash Path --------- ---- ---- SHA256 E46E41A26308938E213FCD4E4A0DDF048DFDB716EBD30020F7E64B160FBC23ED C:\Users\nm088\Downloads\LLIn...
 I have not submitted the Microsoft false-positive report yet because the form asks for the Microsoft security product/version used for the detection.
 Can you tell me: 1.
 Are you on Windows 10 or Windows 11?
 2. Are you using Microsoft Defender only, or another antivirus too?
 I already verified the file hash on my side.
 The LoversLab download and my local GitHub release copy have the same SHA256, so the flagged file is my official upload.
 1

-Celticwolf369 Posted Thursday at 09:55 PM Posted Thursday at 09:55 PM (edited) 44 minutes ago, Nm088 said: @Celticwolf369 Thanks, that helps a lot.
+Celticwolf369 Posted June 4 Posted June 4 (edited) 44 minutes ago, Nm088 said: @Celticwolf369 Thanks, that helps a lot.
 Since the detected file is the official `LLIntegration-0.8.zip` downloaded from my LoversLab page, this is very likely a Microsoft Defender false positive.
 The zip contains the native helper executable used for browser/native messaging, and that kind of behavior can trigger Defender cloud heuristics, especially on small/open-source tools that are not code-signed.
 I will submit the release zip to Microsoft as a false positive.
 For now, if you do not trust the binary release, the safest option is to wait, or inspect/build the project manually from source once I push the current version.
 Do not whitelist it unless you are comfortable with that.
 Small note: you may want to avoid posting full download URLs with csrfKey in public screenshots and posts if you can edit that and remove it for your security.
 It is probably expired or low risk, but better to avoid sharing session like tokens.
 I did a check on my side: PS C:\Users\myuser\Downloads> Get-FileHash "$env:USERPROFILE\Downloads\LLIntegration-0.8_LoversLab.zip" -Algorithm SHA256 Algorithm Hash Path --------- ---- ---- SHA256 E46E41A26308938E213FCD4E4A0DDF048DFDB716EBD30020F7E64B160FBC23ED C:\Users\nm088\Downloads\LLIn...
 PS C:\Users\myuser\Downloads> Get-FileHash "$env:USERPROFILE\Downloads\LLIntegration-0.8)_github.zip" -Algorithm SHA256 Algorithm Hash Path --------- ---- ---- SHA256 E46E41A26308938E213FCD4E4A0DDF048DFDB716EBD30020F7E64B160FBC23ED C:\Users\nm088\Downloads\LLIn...
 I have not submitted the Microsoft false-positive report yet because the form asks for the Microsoft security product/version used for the detection.
 Can you tell me: 1.
 Are you on Windows 10 or Windows 11?
 2. Are you using Microsoft Defender only, or another antivirus too?
 I already verified the file hash on my side.
 The LoversLab download and my local GitHub release copy have the same SHA256, so the flagged file is my official upload.
 1. Windows 11 2.
-Microsoft Defender only Edited Thursday at 09:56 PM by Celticwolf369 1
+Microsoft Defender only Edited June 4 by Celticwolf369 1

 Recommended Posts